 Is this justified?

 I really do not want to get into the whole argument around whether it is right or wrong because it wouldn’t matter.
 The fact is that this is the way it is and a tourist has to follow the rule.
 Locals have their own reasons to justify this action; and as a tourist for a week or 10 days, there is nothing you can do to change it.
+This is how the local taxi service in Ladakh operates and you will have to accept it.

 Self Drive Car in Ladakh